 These are really, really fun for kids to grow.
 They're huge! - between 6 and 10 feet tall, with flower heads measuring as much as 20" (although the average is more like 10" - still very large!).

 As a bonus, the seeds these sunflowers produce are large and plump - just what your chickens will love.
 And they produce well over 100 seeds per plant.

 That's the reason you'll see them most often if you come to Italy - they give the best yield per plant.

-You don't see these grown as a crop in Italy's fields - they're grown mostly for florists' displays.
+You don't see anything but yellow sunflowers grown as a crop in Italy's fields.
+The coloured varieties are grown mostly for florists' displays.

-But if you'd like to add some colour to your sunflower planting scheme, there are lots of different coloured varieties on the market - this is just one of them.
+But if you'd like to add some colour to your sunflower planting scheme, there are lots of different coloured sunflowers on the market - this is just one of them.

 When you plant will depend on your area.
 As a "rule of thumb", plant when the danger of frost has passed.